Mini Cooper Electric review

 Everyday costs, plus how reliable and safe it is

-That should help keep monthly payments respectable for those signing up to a PCP finance agreement and, like all fully electric cars, the Mini Cooper Electric a is seriously cheap option for company car drivers paying benefit-in-kind (BIK) tax.
+That should help keep monthly payments respectable for those signing up to a PCP finance agreement and, like all fully electric cars, the Mini Cooper Electric is a seriously cheap option for company car drivers paying benefit-in-kind (BIK) tax.

 Either way, there are three basic trim levels to choose from: Classic, Exclusive and Sport.
 Classic is the entry-level trim and offers relatively little in the way of personalisation options.
-Going for Exclusive or Sport changes that, giving you a bigger paint colour palette, bigger wheels and some more eye-catching interior trim.
+Going for Exclusive or Sport changes that, giving you a wider paint colour palette, bigger wheels and some more eye-catching interior trim.

 After that, you need to decide how much kit you want.
-All versions. of the Cooper Electric come with LED headlights, a heated steering wheel, a reversing camera and a front central armrest as standard.
+All versions of the Cooper Electric come with LED headlights, a heated steering wheel, cruise control and automatic climate control.

 However, if you're buying the Cooper E, we'd recommend upgrading to the Level 1 package.

-The Level 1 package comes as standard on the Cooper SE, and brings customisable front and rear light signatures, keyless entry, power-folding door mirrors, wireless phone-charging, heated front seats and the head-up display.
+The Level 1 package comes as standard on the Cooper SE, and brings customisable front and rear light signatures, keyless entry, power-folding door mirrors, wireless phone-charging, heated front seats and the head-up display we mentioned earlier.

-If that's not enough, there are Level 2 and Level 3 packs too.
-They add more creature comforts but push the Mini's price well into the territory of the Volvo EX30, a bigger electric car with a longer range.
+If that's not enough, there are Level 2 and Level 3 packs, too.
+They add more creature comforts but push the Mini's price well into the territory of the Volvo EX30 – a bigger electric car with a longer range.

 For all the latest reviews, advice and new car deals, sign up to the What Car? newsletter here

-Mini Cooper Electric infotainment touchscreen
+Mini Cooper Electric steering wheel

 FAQs